redeclipse/sounds/readme.txt

 The use of trademarks unique to the Red Eclipse project are in addition governed by the Red Eclipse Mark Policy (see trademark.txt).

+## EXPLICIT LICENSES ##

+The Red Eclipse Theme song, as well as tracks by "EG Music" are subject to the Red Eclipse Mark Policy.
+They may be freely distributed only within Red Eclipse.